vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

-Core to the integrity of the Polygon zkEVM is its zero-knowledge prover, dubbed as **zkProver**.
+Core to the integrity of the Polygon zkEVM is its zero-knowledge Prover, also called **zkProver**.

 This document seeks to provide a detailed architectural description of the zkProver without delving deep into its technical complexities.
 It also serves to introduce the zkProver's state machines in a cursory manner.
 It is, therefore, a prelude to the state machines' documentation.